Travel

 Best Neighborhoods to Live By Lifestyle in Turkey

 For families, neighborhoods like Cankaya in Ankara and Kadikoy in Istanbul offer excellent schools and parks.
-Young professionals often prefer the lively atmosphere of Besiktas in Istanbul or Konak in Izmir.
+Young professionals often prefer the vibrant atmosphere of Besiktas in Istanbul or Konak in Izmir.

 Retirees are drawn to Antalya's Lara district for its mild climate and coastal living.
 Digital nomads favor areas like Beyoglu in Istanbul, known for its cafes and coworking spaces.